cartermeyers/learn.jquery.com/page/using-jquery-core/working-with-selections.md

 		.html( "new text for the first h3!" );
 ```

-Chaining is extraordinarily powerful, and it's a feature that many libraries have adapted since it was made popular by jQuery.
+Chaining is extraordinarily powerful, and it's a feature that many libraries have adopted since it was made popular by jQuery.
 However, it must be used with care – extensive chaining can make code extremely difficult to modify or debug.
 There is no hard-and-fast rule to how long a chain should be – just know that it's easy to get carried away.